CSCfi/machine-learning-scripts/notebooks/notebooks_on_puhti.md

 Please note that this is a rather inelegant solution based on using two ssh connections, but can still perhaps be useful in some cases.

 In this example, we use 8899 as the port number, but please select a unique port to avoid overlaps.
 You are free to select a suitable port from the range 1024-49151.
-Overlaps may sometimes still occur, so try another port if you encounter an error message.
+Overlaps may sometimes still occur, so notice that you might actually get a different port than what you requested.

 ## First terminal window (runs Jupyter notebook server):